rvi01/LoginAssessment/README.md

 2> open the console in client and server folder and run command 'npm install' for requier npm package

+3> install mongodb v.5.0.14 and start on local server

-3> Run the command 'npm run start' in same client and server folder console.
+4> Run the command 'npm run start' in same client and server folder console.

-4> tadaa project is started.
+5> tadaa project is started.